 Turbidity, the measure of suspended particles in water, is a common sign of stormwater mismanagement.
-This can be harmful to the surrounding environment and lead to erosion of the local infrastructure.
+This can harm the surrounding environment and lead to erosion of the local infrastructure.

 Active turbidity testing helps ensure that local water sources are unpolluted and that water filtration systems are doing their job.

-While most of us take the clarity of our drinking water and aquifers for granted, turbidity and proper stormwater management are especially critical in tropical states like Florida.
+While most people take the clarity of their drinking water and aquifers for granted, turbidity and proper stormwater management are especially critical in tropical states like Florida.

 To ensure the continued maintenance and proliferation of clean and clear water, turbidity maintenance at construction sites and vulnerable ecological zones is critical across the state of Florida.